 These animals are unlikely to attack a human but dogs will find them formidable if provoked.
 Badgers are more aggressive and will rip a dog to shreds, and the owner as well if they can catch you.
 If you do not get too close to these little guys they usually don’t seem to pay much attention to you.
 If you do surprise and upset one it may chase you but they are easy to outrun without having to go too far or fast.
 The terrain can vary wildly in these desert regions.
 You may stroll through gently rolling hills or climb through deep canyons with steep or even vertical walls.
 Live streams and lake areas are rare but provide excellent camping and material hunting areas as well as excellent wildlife observation points.
 From time to time fortunate hunters may also run across hot springs to soak in.
 Some of these are charted.
 Finding others is just pure luck.

 When you plan your trip, allow for time to explore rock formations and hills on the way to and from your chosen site.
 Many types of minerals are scattered throughout these areas and while one hill or rock formation may be barren of collectible specimens, the one right next to it may be covered with exciting material.
 While you will find some major hunting grounds on your maps or in guides, there are many that have not been listed but are just as productive.

 The Northern desert areas may look quite barren and seem inhospitable, but with some exploration, you can find some incredible canyons and scenery.
 You are sure to take home a grand cache of breathtaking photographs, exotic mineral specimens, and great memories and stories.
 A trip to any of these Northern desert regions is a worthy adventure for any rock hunter.

-About the Author: Sally Taylor is an avid gem and treasure hunter, explorer, writer, and is the owner of Rockhound Station 1, a global rockhound community website that provides forums, articles, newsletters, and more.
+About the Author: Sally Taylor is an avid gem and treasure hunter, explorer, writer, and was the owner of Rockhound Station 1, a global rockhound community website that provided forums, articles, newsletters, and more.

 Article Source: Ezine Articles